-Attending a classic car show can often involve a lot of projects in getting your car cleaned, polished, detailed and ready, but don’t overlook a few items that will help you enjoy your time at the event even more and eliminate some pesky annoyances.
+Attending a classic car show can often involve a lot of projects like getting your car cleaned, polished, detailed and ready, but don’t overlook a few items that will help you enjoy your time at the event even more and eliminate some pesky annoyances.

 Mark keeps a special zip-lock bag of “Judged Show” supplies in the trunk of his car, as you may not need them at every car event but when you do, you’re sure glad you have them.
 Items like scotch/masking tape come in handy at events when you need to display a show registration card in the windshield.
 It is important to place this item where everyone can see it, but if you tuck it under the wiper blade it can be obscured or even blow away making it impossible for anyone to vote for your car.